waynodiablo/Oystercard/pills/levels_of_stubbing.md

 # Stubbing 3rd Party Network APIs

 In general you shouldn't be stubbing out behaviour on the object under test.
 The two key exceptions are when you have randomness or a 3rd party API.
 There are several different levels we can stub out the interaction with a 3rd party API such as Twilio (used for sending SMS messages).

+1. Stub Class in Your Application
+2. Stub the Gem Associated with 3rd Party API
+3. Stub the Network with Webmock
+4. Manage Your Network Stubbing with VCR

-Say that we are using the Twilio gem liks so:
+Let's see each in turn: Say that we are using the Twilio gem liks so:

 ```ruby
 class Takeaway